smittytone/HT16K33Matrix/README.md

-# HT16K33Matrix 1.2.5 #
+# HT16K33Matrix 1.2.6 #

 Hardware driver for [Adafruit 1.2-inch monochrome 8x8 LED matrix display](http://www.adafruit.com/products/1854) based on the Holtek HT16K33 controller.
 The LED communicates over any imp I&sup2;C bus.

 ## Release Notes ##

+- 1.2.6
+    - Code improvements; additional comments.
 - 1.2.5
-    - Add support for [`seriallog.nut`](https://github.com/smittytone/generic/blob/master/seriallog.nut) to enable serial logging if the application makes use of it
+    - Add support for [`seriallog.nut`](https://github.com/smittytone/generic/blob/master/seriallog.nut) to enable serial logging if the application makes use of it.
-        - **Note** Class will log to *server.log()* if *seriallog* is not present
+        - **Note** Class will log to *server.log()* if *seriallog* is not present.
 - 1.2.4
-    - Store user-definable characters in a table rather than an array to conserve memory
+    - Store user-definable characters in a table rather than an array to conserve memory.
 - 1.2.3
-    - Minor code change: rename constants to be class-specific
+    - Minor code change: rename constants to be class-specific.
 - 1.2.2
-    - Streamline brightness control as per other HT16K33 libraries
+    - Streamline brightness control as per other HT16K33 libraries.
 - 1.2.1
     - Rename *defineChar()* and *displayChar()*, respectively, *defineCharacter()* and *displayCharacter()*.
-The old method names are retained for backward compatibility
+The old method names are retained for backward compatibility.
 - 1.2.0
-    - Add *plot()* method
+    - Add *plot()* method.
-    - Add *draw()* method
+    - Add *draw()* method.
-    - Moved handling of matrix rotation from each method to the final output method
+    - Moved handling of matrix rotation from each method to the final output method.
 - 1.1.0
     - The class incorporates its own Ascii character set, from 32 (&nbsp;) to 127 (&deg;).
 This character set is now proportionally spaced for a more aesthetically pleasing output.
 Code built using version 1.0.0 should be checked, especially if you are assuming non-proportionally spaced characters.
-Ascii code 127 is now a degrees sign, not a copyright symbol
+Ascii code 127 is now a degrees sign, not a copyright symbol.
-    - The class now supports up to 32 user-definable characters, assigned to the Ascii code values 0 through 31
+    - The class now supports up to 32 user-definable characters, assigned to the Ascii code values 0 through 31.
     - The optional angle passed into the second parameter of *init()* may now be a value in degrees, but this will not cause problems for existing code.
-However, *displayIcon()* now takes an array of 1-8 8-bit values, each specifying a *column* (bit 7 at the top) of the character, not a row
+However, *displayIcon()* now takes an array of 1-8 8-bit values, each specifying a *column* (bit 7 at the top) of the character, not a row.
 - 1.0.0
-    - Initial release
+    - Initial release.

 ## Class Usage ##